Paracetamol 500 mg tablet supply

 We appreciate your assistance in managing the supply of available paracetamol and acknowledge the additional work that this has involved.

-We are hopeful that this issue will be resolved in the New Year.
+We are hopeful that this issue will be resolved early this year.
 We'll keep you updated via this page.

 If you or your patients have any concerns or questions, contact us at firstname.lastname@example.org or call 0800 660 050 press 1.